KenEzekiel/obsidian-agent/README.md

 │   │   └── graph_builder.py   # Graph building and analysis
 │   ├── services/
 │   │   └── embedding_service.py    # Embedding conversion and storage
+│   ├── agents/
+│   ├── config/
+│   ├── scripts/
 │   └── main.py               # Main entry point
 ├── requirements.txt          # Project dependencies
+├── README.md
+├── pyproject.toml
-└── README.md
+└── ...
 ```

+## Contributing

+See `CONTRIBUTING.md` for guidelines on contributing, code style, and running tests.

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for details.

 Works by having a tool for similarity search, so it doesn't have to check pair-by-pair for links.
 Cons are it can miss some links, but much more efficient this way.

-Improvement in langgraph --> pair analysis, and then critique then decide, tool call juga di langgraph

-Improvement --> use note categories too

-Improvement --> Analyzer for evaluator
+## Future Improvements

+- Enhance LangGraph implementation with pair-wise note analysis, followed by critique and decision-making phases
+- Integrate note categories into the analysis pipeline for better context understanding
+- Develop an analyzer component for the evaluator to improve assessment accuracy
-Essentially the vault is like a simple MCP
+- Treat the vault as a simple Multi-Agent Conversation Protocol (MCP) system